Sports Basement Outdoors COVID Safety Measures

 - Tent Sharing: Only those who are members of the same household or fully vaccinated participants should share tents.
 This distinction is important: a household is those that live together, not necessarily members of the same family.

 - Water Management: For backpacking trips, standard water purification strategies will be employed.
-If using a shared water source for distributing water, steps will be taken so there is no physical contact between individual bottles and the source.

 - Waivers: In addition to the standard risk liability waiver, an additional COVID-19 waiver will be required for all participants, accepting the inherent risks of backcountry activities (lack of immediate medical services and sanitation) and the potential that rescue operations could be delayed or impossible given the current regional situation.
 This will be provided upon arrival.